 Did you know – a medium Dog costs $6,565 over it’s lifetime, and the average cat costs $7,640 according to the ASPCA?
 If you’re already a pet owner, there’s obviously no way you’re giving up your pet to save money any time soon.
 But if you are drowning in student loan debt or struggling to make ends meet, you should probably think twice about purchasing another fur baby in the immediate future.

 I’ll be the first to admit, my wife and I have been the poster children for spoiling our pets in the past and even adding one to the family on impulse.
-However, as we get older and life continues to get more expensive, we are making sure to keep a better eye on just how much we spend on our two cats, Essie and Tito.
+However, as we get older and life continues to get more expensive, we are making sure to keep a better eye on just how much we spend on our two cats and dog, Essie, Tito, and Strider.

 Here are 6 things you can do to make pet ownership more affordable:

 As silly as it may sound, vet bills are no freaking joke.
 Just like you should have an actual emergency fund set aside (you know…for humans), it’s not a bad idea to put $500-1,000 for the time that one cat bites another one in the paw and it turns into an infected abscess.
 Yes…that happened to us.

 2. Buy pet food based on cost per ounce

 This is actually a clever trick for most items at the grocery store, but you can easily use it for buying pet food too!
 Instead of looking at the final cost of a bag of pet food, look for the cost per ounce on the price listing.
 You’ll notice that the bigger bags of food cost as much as 50% less than the smaller bags when comparing cost per ounce!

 When you buy in bulk you are essentially taking a small hit to save big money over the long term.

 3. Avoid the toys